 Plymouth Industrial REIT, Inc., (the "Company") is a Maryland corporation formed on March 7, 2011.
 The Company is structured as an umbrella partnership REIT, commonly called an UPREIT, and owns substantially all of its assets and conducts substantially all of its business through its operating partnership, Plymouth Industrial Operating Partnership, L.P., a Delaware limited partnership (the "Operating Partnership").
 The Company, as general partner of the Operating Partnership, controls the Operating Partnership and consolidates the assets, liabilities, and results of operations of the Operating Partnership.
-As of December 31, 2020, and 2019, the Company owned an 97.7% and 94.2%, respectively, common equity interest in the Operating Partnership.
+As of December 31, 2021, and 2020, the Company owned a 98.7% and 97.7%, respectively, equity interest in the Operating Partnership.

-The Company is a full service, vertically integrated, self-administered and self-managed organization.
-The Company focuses on the acquisition, ownership and management of single and multi-tenant industrial properties, including distribution centers, warehouses, light industrial and small bay industrial properties, located in primary and secondary markets, as well as select sub-markets, with access to large pools of skilled labor in the main industrial, distribution and logistics corridors of the United States.
-As of December 31, 2020, the Company, through its subsidiaries, owned 107 industrial properties comprising 141 buildings with an aggregate of approximately 23.3 million square feet.
+The Company is a real estate investment trust focused on the acquisition, ownership and management of single and multi-tenant industrial properties, including distribution centers, warehouses, light industrial and small bay industrial properties, located in primary and secondary markets within the main industrial, distribution and logistics corridors of the United States.
+As of December 31, 2021, the Company, through its subsidiaries, owned 128 industrial properties comprising 163 buildings with an aggregate of approximately 29.5 million square feet, and our property management office building located in Columbus, Ohio, totaling approximately 17,260 square feet.